samilAyoub/backend-coding-challenge/README.md

 http://localhost:8080/api/trendRep

-2-Number of repos using a language, by passing the languge to the requst parametre "lg":
+2-Number of repos using a language :

 Example: nunmber of repos using Java language : http://localhost:8080/api/trendRep/nbr/searchByLang?lg=Java

-3-The list of repos using a language, by passing the languge to the requst parametre "lg":
+3-The list of repos using a language :

 Example: list of repos using Java language : http://localhost:8080/api/trendRep/fetch/searchByLang?lg=Java